mrfiskare/lua-save-auto-updater/README.md

 > This script **modifies files on your PS5's internal storage**.
 Misuse may result in data loss or corruption of your exploit environment. **BACK UP YOUR FILES** before using this tool.
 > Use at your own risk.

+## ⚠️ Project Status

+This project is currently **unfinished** and **partially working**.

+While most automation steps work correctly — including connecting to the PS5, navigating the filesystem, and identifying the correct save data folder — the final step of **replacing the save files** is **not yet functional**.
+The destination folder appears to be temporarily read-only, and reliable overwriting of the files has not been achieved at this point.

+If you want to contribute, troubleshoot, or just experiment, feel free to fork and test things out.
+Any fixes or insights are welcome!

 ---

 ## ⚙️ Features